suannlim/neutrino_oscillations/README.md

 ## Acknowledgments

-* Thank you to our lecturers for providing us this coursework and my demonstrators who were very patient with answering all my queries.
+* Thank you to my lecturers for providing us this coursework and my demonstrators who were very patient with answering all my queries.